GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 Opportunity to do some lean coffee style discussions to talk about areas of interest that folks want to hear from others.

 NOTE: This activity is purely optional and will have no impact on an individual's performance plan.

-### Sprint Planning and Grooming prep

-**Purpose:** Come prepared to those ceremonies

-1. Add cards to the board
-   - related to your Initiative
-   - related to Working Groups
-   - etc
-1. Make sure all the current In Progress/Waiting/Blocked cards are up to date and reflect the current status
-1. Groom Cards
-   - Cards in the Ready (Sprint Planned) column + the columns to the right must be `g: accepted` ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+accepted%22))
-   - Cards in the Backlog (Sprint Staging) column must be `g: final` and ready to be Groomed Accepted ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+final%22))
-   - Cards in the Icebox column must be `g: initial` ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+initial%22-label%3A%22g%3A+final%22+-label%3A%22g%3A+accepted%22))
-1. Cards in Backlog (Sprint Staging) column + the columns to the right must be [assigned](#assignment)
-   - Check to make sure cards in your Initiative are [assigned](#assignment) ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-assignee%3Aafeld+-assignee%3Ajjediny))
-   - Order cards
-     - Sprint Planning -- cards that you want moved into the Sprint should be at the top of New when filtered by your name
-     - Sprint Grooming -- cards that you want discussed, deleted or delegated should be at the bottom of Icebox when filtered by your name

-#### Tips

-- Have the relevant [template](https://github.com/18F/tts-tech-portfolio/issues/new/choose) filled out when creating a new card.
-- During Grooming, you can move a card to Backlog (Sprint Staging) while it is still labeled `g: initial`; but it should be groomed ASAP.
-- Ideally this is done by noon on Friday before the Sprint Ceremony to give teammates enough time to review.
-Also helps the Project Manager feel prepared going into the Sprint ceremony.
-- Be especially diligent about adding cards that you would like to include into the new Sprint.
-- This relates to the following measures within the Performance Plan
-  - Business Unit: Improves Resource Management (Quality Management)
-  - Duty Specific: Demonstrates agility, adaptability, and resilience (Planning & Agility)
-  - Duty Specific: Works Well (Meets Deadlines), (Dependability)

 ### Sprint Planning